Get subscribed to our newsletter

-Selective impairment of cognitive functioning which include the organization and integration of complex information involving various mechanisms of attention and memory processes.
+Selective impairment of cognitive functioning includes the organization and integration of complex information involving various mechanisms of attention and memory processes.

-Prolonged use may lead to greater impairment, which may not recover with cessation of use, and which could affect daily life functions; Development of a drug dependence syndrome characterized by a loss of control over cannabis use is likely in chronic users; Weed use can exacerbate schizophrenia in affected individuals; Epithelial injury of the trachea and major bronchi is caused by long-term ,marijuana smoking; Airway injury, lung inflammation, and impaired pulmonary defense against infection from persistent cannabis consumption over prolonged periods; Heavy cannabis consumption is associated with a higher prevalence of symptoms of chronic bronchitis and a higher incidence of acute bronchitis than in the non-smoking cohort
+Prolonged use may lead to greater impairment, which may not recover with cessation of use, and which could affect daily life functions; Development of a drug dependence syndrome characterized by a loss of control over cannabis use is likely in chronic users, this is sometimes known as marijuana addiction.
+Weed use can exacerbate schizophrenia in affected individuals; Epithelial injury of the trachea and major bronchi is caused by long-term ,marijuana smoking; Airway injury, lung inflammation, and impaired pulmonary defense against infection from persistent cannabis consumption over prolonged periods; Heavy cannabis consumption is associated with a higher prevalence of symptoms of chronic bronchitis and a higher incidence of acute bronchitis than in the non-smoking cohort

 Effect of cannabis on male infertility

 Infertility affects 10-15% of couples, and it has been estimated that a male factor is responsible in approximately half of these cases.
 Male infertility is diagnosed with the analysis of several semen parameters, such as the number of total sperm, sperm motility, and percentage of sperm cells with a normal morphology.
 It is known that marijuana, the commonest recreational drug of abuse, has adverse effects on male reproductive physiology.
 Its use is associated with impotence, decreased testosterone plasma level, impairment of spermatogenesis, production of spermatozoa with abnormal morphology, reduction of sperm motility and viability and, more recently, with the occurrence of non-seminoma germ cell tumors.